estuaryoss/estuary-discovery/README.md

 ## Use cases

-- Input for Estuary UI: commands / tests / service infrastructure registered in Eureka
+- Input for Estuary UI: commands / file transfers / service infrastructure registered in Eureka
-- L7 RESTApi broadcasts to the Agents (commands/file upload & download)
+- L7 HTTP messages to the Agents (environment set / commands / file upload & download)
 - Listings of Apps registered with Eureka.

 ## Service run